Engee documentation

 Dependencies

-To enable this parameter, set Model fidelity to `Detailed with signal inputs'.
+To use this parameter, set the parameter Model fidelity to the value of Detailed with signal inputs.

 Number of cells per module.

-The value of the number of cells in this block corresponds to the fuel cell producing the maximum power output for the specified flow and pressure values .
+The value of the number of cells in this block corresponds to the fuel cell delivering the maximum power output for the given flow and pressure values .

 A stack of modules connected in series.